Archive Negative Effects of Social Media on Physical Health

 Weight Issues

 Not all those who use social media are obese.
-But the practice of using social media has been linked to weight gain and similar issues according to some studies.
+But there’s a relationship between social media and weight gain and similar issues according to some studies.
 There are two main reasons for this:

 • Lifestyle influence: Many accounts on social media platforms, including influencers, advertise certain diets to get thinner or show images of delicious foods.